-Welcome to the our new column, Huskies Alumni Spotlight, where we will catch up with Huskies players from years past to find out how the Huskies have helped them progress in both hockey and life.
+Welcome to the our column, Pittsburgh Huskies Alumni Spotlight, where we catch up with Huskies players from years past to find out how the Huskies have helped them progress in both hockey and life.

-Our first featured alumni is Adam Nelson.
-Adam played three seasons with the Pittsburgh Huskies, as a standout defenseman.
-During his playing days with the Huskies, Adam also served as a student coach at the 12U level.
+This column’s featured alumni is Alexei Hooks.
+Alexei played seven seasons with the Pittsburgh Huskies, as a speedy forward.
+During his playing days with the Huskies, Alexei also served as a student coach at the 12U level.
 In 2019, Alexei was awarded a PAHL scholarship for his playing and academic achievements.

 Alexei currently attends the Pennsylvania State University where he is studying in the Cybersecurity program.